interrogator/corpkit/_posts/2015-08-30-interrogate.md

 Sorting the result order is performed in the edit window.

+## Making dictionaries

+If you want, you can use the `Save as dictionary` button to generate a reference corpus from an interrogation, comprised of each word and its total frequency.
+This will be stored in the `dictionaries/` folder of the project.
+Every dictionary file in this directory can be loaded when doing keywording in the `Edit` tab.

 ## Next steps

 It can be hard to learn anything interesting from absolute frequencies alone.
 Generally, you'll next want to go to the `Edit` tab to modify the results into something more informative.